tizian/Cendric2/Readme.md

 ![cendric logo](images/logo.png)
 # Cendric - RPG Platformer

-*Cendric* is a 2D RPG Platformer game in which players explore a world by completing levels and quests.
+*Cendric* combines RPG and Platformer elements in one game, featuring both a sidescroller and top-down view.
+The player follows the story of a boy with no memory and discovers the magical but dangerous world of Admantris.

-# Development and Release
+## Development and Release

 The Steam page for Cendric is online: http://store.steampowered.com/app/681460/Cendric/